TGB-Dev/tgboj-v2-docker/README.md

 ### Migrating

-As the VNOJ site is a Django app, you may need to migrate whenever you update.
+As the TGBOJ site is a Django app, you may need to migrate whenever you update.
 Assuming the site container is running, running the following command should suffice:

 ```sh
 ./scripts/migrate